TonyLB/maketheworld/README.md

 to get back to your deployments, and click the Version-One-Zero listing to get into the failed deploy.
 In the upper right, you will see a button for "Redeploy this version".
 Click that.
 Click back to "maketheworld" again, and you'll see the install progressing through its phases again.
 This time it should succeed!

+##### Protect your cloud resources

 If you've gotten this far, you have an (empty) Make The World instance running under your own resources.
 Congratulations!
-Let's make it a bit safer from accidental damage:  Click Services, and under "Management and Governance" find the CloudFormation console.
+Let's make it a bit safer from accidental damage:  Click Services at upper left, and under "Management and Governance" find the CloudFormation console.
 Open it up, and you'll see two stacks (one for
 Permanents and one for everything else).
 These groupings hold the AWS resources that are keeping the system running.
 Select the Permanents stack.
 In the upper right there is a button for Stack Actions.
 Select that, and click "Edit Termination Protection".
 Select 'Enabled' and save.
 Now you won't accidentally purge all your irrecoverable data.
+If you ever *want* to purge that data (as, for instance, in removing MTW from your account), you'll have to manually set it to be possible.

+##### Create your MTW administrator account

 Now it's time to get into the actual content of your system.
 The Amplify console will show you a link to the web-site that it has created.
 Head there and register with the system.
 Once you have a username and password you can log in with, consent to the code of conduct and make a new character to act as your administrator identity.
 You will be in the Vortex ... currently the only room that exists in your world.
 The problem is, you're there as a *character*, and what you wanted was an administrator.

 One last AWS task:  In AWS, click Services and under "Database" find "DynamoDB".
 Click the "Tables" tab, and you will see the three Make The World tables (ephemera, messages and permanents).
 Click the permanents table and select the "Items" tab in order to see the contents of your database.
 There probably won't be much there yet.
 You're looking for a record with a PermanentId of 'CHARACTER#blah-blah-blah-unique-id', and a
 DataCategory of "GRANT#MINIMUM".
 This represents your character's basic grants, what they are allowed to do everywhere, at all times.
 Click the PermanentId